Innovation Studies

 The maximum funding that can be allocated to the main participant (SME or start-up) is € 200,000.

-Funding limits for organisations participating as supporting participant: a maximum of 150 K€ under this open call (i.e. under call identifier FFplus_Call-1-Type-2); a maximum of 300 K€ over all FFplus innovation studies.
+Funding limits for organisations participating as supporting participant: a maximum of 150 K€ under this open call (i.e. under call identifier FFplus_Call-2-Type-2); a maximum of 300 K€ over all FFplus innovation studies.

-In principle, the major part of the funding applied for should be allocated to the main participants.
+In principle, the major part (i.e. at least 50%) of the funding applied for should be allocated to the main participant.
 Any deviations from this principle must be duly justified.

-For supporting participants, only engineering activities are eligible for funding.
+For supporting participants, only engineering/technical activities are eligible for funding.
 Activities such as business consultancy, marketing initiatives, administrative tasks, and other non-engineering activities are not eligible for funding.

 More information about eligibility of costs for equipment, travel, HPC compute capacity and material are available in the call announcement.

-For supporting participants, only engineering activities are eligible for funding.
-Activities such as business consultancy, marketing initiatives, administrative tasks, and other non-engineering activities are not eligible for funding.
+For supporting participants, only engineering/technical activities are eligible for funding.
+Activities such as business consultancy, marketing initiatives, administrative tasks, and other non-engineering/non-technical activities are not eligible for funding.

 Travel must be well justified in terms of the necessity for performance of the proposed innovation study work plan.